This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Brown the ground beef – Add 1 tablespoon of olive oil to a large heavy-bottomed Dutch oven or saucepot set over medium-high heat.
-Brown the ground beef and sprinkle with salt and pepper, to season.
-Transfer beef to a clean plate and set aside.
+• Brown the ground beef – Add 1 tablespoon of olive oil to a large heavy-bottomed Dutch oven or sauce pot set over medium-high heat.
+Brown the ground beef, using a wooden spoon or spatula to break it apart into smaller crumbles.
+Once the meat is fully cooked, transfer it to a clean plate and set aside.

 • Cook the onions, bell pepper, and garlic – To the same pot add the remaining tablespoon of olive oil and return to medium heat.
 Add the onions and cook for 5-7 minutes, or until soft and translucent, stirring often.
 Mix in the diced bell pepper and continue to cook for 3-4 minutes.
 Sprinkle with salt and stir in the minced garlic.
 Cook, stirring continuously, for 1 minute.